How to Apply

 - If an applicant is over 23 years of age on the start date of the course, the principal residence for the purpose of taxations of the applicant is examined.

-P21 forms will be required in both instances and will be requested when an applicant applies through the Postgraduate Application Centre to confirm EU status.
+P21 forms will be required in both instances and will be requested when an applicant applies through the UCC application portal to confirm EU status.

 If you do not meet the criteria outlined above, you will qualify as a Non-EU applicant.
 Non-EU applicants must apply through the International Education Office.
 For Non-EU application information and/or any other queries please contact firstname.lastname@example.org